TomatOrg/TomatoDotNet/README.md

 ## Compromises

-- Only 64bit support, we have no plans on supporting 64bit, this simplifies alot of design choices
+- Only 64bit support, we have no plans on supporting 32bit instruction sets, this simplifies alot of design choices

 - No support for array variance
     - requires more hidden type checks to work: